-The Company also complied with state tax code, including California franchise tax.
+The Company also complied with state tax regulations, including those relating to California franchise tax.
 Management has evaluated its tax positions and has concluded that the Company had taken no uncertain tax.

 Commitments and Contingencies

 Liabilities for loss contingencies arising from claims, assessments, litigation, fines, penalties, and other sources are recorded when it is probable that a liability has been incurred and the amount can be reasonably estimated.
 Legal costs incurred in connection with loss contingencies are expensed as incurred.